-Is there enough supply and does it fit users’ needs?
+#12 Market depth Is there enough supply and does it fit users’ needs?

 The concept of “offer depth” or market depth originated from financial markets, where it’s defined as the market’s ability to sustain relatively large orders without price movements.
 The higher the number of buy and sell orders at each price, the greater the depth of the market.

 For consumer marketplaces, it’s important to measure market depth because it directly impacts the user experience.
 For heterogeneous supply marketplaces (where each supplier is different), market depth determines whether users will be able to find a match.
 When users open products like OfferUp or Airbnb, how many listings will they see, and how likely will they be to find an item they want to buy or home they want to rent?
 For homogenous supply marketplaces, market depth impacts ease of use.
 When users open Lime, how many bikes/scooters will they see near them?
 The greater the market depth, the easier (and less user effort required, in terms of walking) it is to use Lime.